NatronGitHub/Natron/README.md

 Planned features
 ----------------

-### Features planned for the next major version
+### Features planned for 2.1 (ETA: End of May 2016)

+- Integration of Blender's production proven point tracker in Natron to replace the existing TrackerPM node.

+- Planar tracking of Rotoshapes

+- Single Read/Write node instead of many Readers (ReadOIIO, ReadFFMPEG etc...)/Writers  (WriteOIIO, WriteFFMPEG...)

+- Node-graph enhancement and optimization

+- RotoPaint: add ability to use custom masks from inputs instead of a paint brush.
+Also improve the tree view with more per-shape attributes.

+- Roto: add support for DopeSheet

+### Features for 2.2 (ETA: End of july 2016)

 - Optical Flow nodes: VectorGenerator, MotionBlur, RollingShutter, Retiming

-- Integration of Blender's production proven tracker in Natron to replace the existing tracker

-- Node-graph enhancement and optimization
+- User manual and Reference guide

-- Multi-layered EXR decoding enhancement (currently the OpenImageIO backend is slow)

 ### Features planned for future versions